 Much of Patrick’s work in the 1990s related to allegedly over-optimistic valuations.
 He appeared in Platform Home Loans, the leading authority on the interaction in claims against valuers of the Saamco principle and contributory negligence on the part of claimant lenders.
 In 2009 he acted for the claimant in McKay v Savills – a claim arising out of dishonest collusion between buyer and property professionals.

 Since the market collapse in 2008-09 he has been retained in a large number of high value claims against valuers, and is very familiar with the issues that arise where claims arise out of aggressive lending practices of 2000-2008.
 In 2010 he appeared for the successful defendant in K/S Lincoln v CBRE EWHC 1156, a claim concerning the valuation of a £40m portfolio of hotels.
 The case stands as the most up-to-date authority on the “margin of error defence”.
 Since then, Patrick has been looking to develop the reach of that defence in cases involving residual valuations of commercial developments, where a small and permissible variation in relation to one component of the valuation can lead to the final valuation figure being ‘out’ by a very significant margin.
 He has also been considering the issues that arise where an employee of the claimant lender may have acted improperly in relation to the making of the loan in question, and has been exploring the ways in which evidence of an individual’s impropriety may provide a valuer with a complete defence.
 He is currently acting in claims involving a £1.2bn commercial portfolio valuation; a €300m portfolio of commercial properties in Benelux/Germany; a £250m commercial valuation in the Midlands; a £150m hotel portfolio valuation; among others.
-He acts in Titan what is thought to be the first valuer’s claim to raise issues as to title to sue in the context of securitisation – going to trial in the Commercial Court in summer 2014.
+He acts in Titan v Colliers; the first valuer’s claim to raise issues as to title to sue in the context of securitisation – on appeal from EWHC 2695.

 Public Law and Human Rights

 Patrick has considerable experience of applications for judicial review arising out of his work in the disciplinary/regulatory context.
 He has appeared in a number of reported cases concerning the construction of statutes pursuant to s.3 of the Human Rights Act – eg. Cachia v Faluyi.
 In the last few years this grounding has enabled Patrick to develop his public law practice, especially in the field of political activity and the funding of political parties.
 In 2010 he acted in the Supreme Court for the successful appellant in R (on application of Electoral Commission) v City of Westminster Magistrates Court; UKIP as interested party UKCC 40.
-He appears for claimants in the claim against DECC for damages under the Human Right Act which arises out of the attempt to make retrospective changes to solar heating tariffs, held unlawful in SoS for Energy and Climate Change v Friends of the Earth EWCA Civ 28.
+He appears for claimants in the claim against DECC for damages under the Human Right Act which arises out of the attempt to make retrospective changes to solar heating tariffs, now on appeal from the ground-breaking decision in Breyer v DECC EWHC 2257.